 The contribution by partners will be as follows: UGOT will work on the domain GF grammar probabilities and the generation of synthetic corpora for SMT adaptation.
 UPC will lead the Package, provide the SMT technology (phrase and syntax-based), coordinate the corpora compilation/alignment, and develop the combined MT models.
-Mxw will act as a corpora provider for training and adapting the SMT systems.
+The corpus will be provided by EPO for training and adapting the SMT systems.
 UHEL will work on the usability aspects of the combined system, which are preparatory for WP3.

-Del. no Del. title Nature Date

-D 5.1 Description of the final RP M18
+D 5.1 Description of the final collection of corpora RP M18 D 5.2 Description and evaluation of the combination prototypes RP M24 D 5.3 WP5 final report: statistical and robust MT RP,Main M30

-collection of corpora

-D 5.2 Description and RP M24

-evaluation of the

-combination prototypes

-D 5.3 WP5 final report: RP,Main M30

-statistical and robust MT